naturalcrit/marked-variables/README.md

 ```

 ### setMarkedVariable(name, content, page = 0)
-In some cases, it may be useful to manually inject a resolved variable into a specific page—either to preload known values, override definitions, or support external workflows.
-The variable will be marked as resolved and immediately available for use during parsing or lookup.
+In some cases, it may be useful to manually inject a resolved variable into a specific page—either to preload known values, or support external processes.
+The variable will be marked as resolved and immediately available for use during parsing or lookup, as if it had been defined at the top of the page.
+Note that variable contents for a given page are cleared on re-parse, so injected values persist only for a single pass and must be re-injected before the page is parsed again.

 `setMarkedVariable(name, content, page = 0)`